Shipwrecks

 He puts his hand up to silence me.

-There’s an akward silence for a minute, while his anger softens.
+There’s an awkward silence for a minute, while his anger softens.

 “What’s this on your belt?” he asks in a slightly calmer voice, as he touches the crystal that surrounds the disk.